agilenetworks-tech/sanecleanup/README.md

 </td><td>

 Is there an excessive amount of "premature events"?
-Or very old (older than a a few weeks) events?
+Or very old (older than a few weeks) events?

 https://help.sap.com/viewer/d0224eca81e249cb821f2cdf45a82ace/2011/en-US/7e8ff9d7653f43e8890bc8eb395d52a7.html